Aadil29/Voice-Auth-DF-System/README.md

 ## 1. In Terminal Or Command Prompt Clone the Repository.
-Ensure you know where you have cloned the repository, it may be easier to navigate to the desktop using cd and clone the project there
+Ensure you know where you have cloned the repository, it may be easier to navigate to the desktop using cd and clone the project in that location

 ```bash
 git clone https://github.com/Aadil29/Voice-Auth-DF-System.git